💥

 4 The most extreme option would be to fully reset your phone

-Sometimes there is something wrong with your phone or your OS setup, especially if restored from a previous backup and not from scratch.
 This will let you set up the app cleanly without bad data or a strange configuration caused by the backup.
 This is typically not necessary, but should resolve the issue.

 5 Contact Support